Six-Month Online Novel-Writing Course with Lisa O’Donnell

 We regret that we are unable to refund fees, and would suggest students make their own insurance arrangements if required.

-Please apply with the first 3,000 words of your novel, and a synopsis of no more than a page.
-The deadline for applications is midnight, end of day Sunday 18 June, and we will respond to applicants by Friday 23 June.
+Please apply with the first 3,000 words of your novel, and a synopsis of no more than a page (make sure to apply with the first 3,000 words of the novel you want to work on during the course).
+The deadline for applications is midnight, end of day Sunday 2 July, and we will respond to applicants by Friday 6 July.
 Make sure you include your synopsis and opening in the same document, as you can only upload ONE file as part of the application below.
-Please apply with a sample of the novel you would like to work on during the course.
-If you encounter any problems during the application process, or have any more questions about the course, please email email@example.com for assistance.
+If you encounter any problems during the application process, or have any more questions about the course, please email firstname.lastname@example.org for assistance.